Reality TV World People News Ratings News Scheduling News Application News Spoiler News

 • Original airdate: July 11, 2005

 • Team challenge: Team members were blindfolded and earmuffed and then asked to identify various foods on taste alone.
 Each participant had to identify 4 different food items.
 The Red Team won, correctly identifying four items, while the Blue Team only got one.
-The Red Team went wine tasting at LA's finest restaurants with Ramsay, while the Blue Team has to clean all the restaurant's pots and pans.
+Elsie set a record, 3, which went unbeaten until Season 10.

 • Menu Change: Always one to shake things up, Ramsay threw out the entire menu yet again, and asked each team to create menus of their own.
 The two teams were going to compete head-to-head, with diners choosing to eat from the Red menu or the Blue menu.
+The Red Team came to a consensus on their menu, while the Blue Team's menu was mostly made up of dishes suggested by Ralph.

 Episode 7